kiriarf/CV/README.md

 My name is Kiril Drobysevskij and I a recent Makers Academy graduate.
 Prior to joining Makers, I had been working as an analytics consultant for a year, where I gained extensive experience in data engineering and visualisation, as well as teamwork and project management best practices, such as Agile.
 In 2019, I graduated from UCL Economics and Business with First Class Honours.

 As I have progressed through my academic studies and, subsequently, my career, I have identified my superficial understanding of programming to be a barrier for my future growth, therefore, I have joined Makers to build a strong foundation of programming knowledge and switch my career path to software development.
-I plan to use this knowledge in conjunction with the data engineering and visualisation expertise I gained through my career to enhance my understanding of end-to-end software architecture and to become an efficient developer.
+I plan to use this knowledge in conjunction with the data engineering and visualisation expertise I gained through my career to enhance my understanding of end-to-end software architecture and become an efficient developer.

 ## Projects